Inflectra/rapise-documentation/docs/Guide/mobile_testing2.md

 ## Samples

-You can find the mobile sample tests and sample Applications (called AUTAndroid for Android and AUTiOS for Apple iOS) at the following locations:
+You can find the mobile sample tests and sample applications (AUTAndroid for Android and AUTiOS for Apple iOS) at the following locations:

 - [AUTAndroid Repository](https://github.com/Inflectra/AUTAndroid)
 - [AUTiOS Repository](https://github.com/Inflectra/AUTiOS)